 >50% to 75% 1 point A Project that involves the acquisition and complete demolition of all existing structures on the site will be treated as a new construction project.
 For purposes of this subsection, the acquisition costs of the Project include (a) the purchase price for all of the land and any existing building(s) that are part of the Project, including without limitation, any amount funded under MaineHousing’s Land Acquisition Program even if donated or leased to the Applicant at below market value, (b) the cost of razing or demolishing any building(s) and structure(s), or any part thereof, on the Project site, and (c) the Capitalized Lease Value of all leases of land or land and building(s) that are part of the Project.
 The value of any project reserves that are transferred to the Project as part of the acquisition and are included in the purchase price will not be included in the acquisition costs for purposes of this subsection.

 New Project-based Rental Assistance.
-An Application will be awarded up to 5 points based on the percentage of units in the Project for which new project-based rental assistance has been committed as follows.
-Percentage of Units Points 15% to < 25% 1 point 25% to < 50% 2 points 50% to < 75% 3 points 75% to <100% 4 points 100% 5 points Assistance provided under the Project-Based Voucher Program pursuant to 24 CFR Part 983 is eligible for points under this subsection only if the Project has been awarded assistance pursuant to a competitive process prior to the date of the Application.
+An Application will be awarded up to 5 points based on the percentage of Credit-eligible units in the Project for which new project-based rental assistance has been committed as follows.
+Percentage of Credit-eligible Units Points 15% to < 25% (but not less than 4 units) 1 point 25% to < 50% 2 points 50% to < 75% 3 points 75% to <100% 4 points 100% 5 points Assistance provided under the Project-Based Voucher Program pursuant to 24 CFR Part 983 is eligible for points under this subsection only if the Project has been awarded assistance pursuant to a competitive process prior to the date of the Application.
 Project-based rental assistance made available, either directly or indirectly, by MaineHousing is not eligible for points under this subsection.
 To be eligible, the terms of the project-based rental assistance must be similar to the terms of RD or HUD project-based rental assistance or provide rental assistance in the minimum amount of $200 per assisted unit per month.

 Property Tax Relief.
-An Application for a Project that is directly benefited by operating assistance or a reduction in operating costs through any Tax Increment Financing, a payment in lieu of taxes arrangement, abatement or other form of property tax relief will be awarded up to 6 points based on (a) the percentage of the Project’s annual incremental property tax revenue that will be returned to the Applicant or foregone by the municipality and (b) the number of years the Applicant receives such benefit or relief from the date the Project is completed, as follows.
+An Application for a Project that is directly benefited by operating assistance or a reduction in operating costs through any Tax Increment Financing, a payment in lieu of taxes arrangement, abatement or other form of property tax relief will be awarded up to 6 points based on (a) the percentage of the Project’s annual incremental property tax revenue that will be returned to the Applicant or foregone by the municipality and (b) the number of years the Applicant receives such benefit or relief as follows.

 Percentage and Number of Years of Tax Benefit or Relief Points

-50% to 75% for at least 15 years 3 points
+50% to 75% for at least 15 years from Project completion 3 points

-50% to 75% for at least 20 years 4 points
+50% to 75% for at least 20 years from Project completion 4 points

 50% to 75% for at least 30 years 5 points

-> 75% for at least 15 years 4 points
+> 75% for at least 15 years from Project completion 4 points

-> 75% for at least 20 years 5 points
+> 75% for at least 20 years from Project completion 5 points

 > 75% for 30 or more years 6 points